rymdkraftverk/level1/README.md

 > Quickly get started creating 2D games in the browser with minimal setup or configuration

+level1 is a thin layer on top of pixi.js to enable creating games.
+The API is designed to be as minimal as possible to be easy to learn and work with.

 ## Index

 1. [Getting started](docs/getting-started.md#getting-started)